Reviewed and revised 16 December 2015

 - aortic blood velocity

-- However, if a patient has low cardiac output that requires correction, fluid responsiveness means that stroke volume (and usually cardiac output, unless heart rate falls) will improve if fluids are given
+- If a patient has low cardiac output that requires correction, fluid responsiveness means that stroke volume (and usually cardiac output, unless heart rate decreases) will improve if fluids are given

 - It means patients are on the ascending portion of their Starling curve, in other words, they have ‘preload reserve’